Could your business benefit from embracing the principles of good work design?

 - Penalties - dangerous incidents and workplace fatalities can also result in hefty fines and loss of reputation.

-Good work design is especially relevant when your business carries Class 3 Flammable Liquids, because improving your storage equipment, handling practices and decanting procedures can produce immediate cost savings.
-Here are some clear examples:
+Good work design is especially relevant when your business carries Class 3 Flammable Liquids.
+By improving chemical storage equipment, flammable liquid handling practices and decanting procedures, you can achieve considerable cost savings for your organisation.

 - Less spills and waste - the spill funnel lid has a large surface area, so the risk of over-pouring or leakage is greatly reduced.